ValeriiVasyliev/cv/README.md

 ## Professional Summary

-Proficient and creative WordPress developer with a strong history in website management and development. <br>
-Expert in all aspects of WordPress website creation, including design, plug-ins, and implementation.<br>
-Skilled in creating engaging and interactive websites.<br>
-Excel at team projects and leadership.<br>
-Detail-oriented and knowledgeable in various programming languages.<br>
+I am a proficient and creative WordPress developer with extensive experience in website management and development.
+My expertise includes all aspects of WordPress website creation, from design and implementation to the integration of various plug-ins.
+I am skilled in creating engaging and interactive websites that capture the attention of users.
+I excel in team projects and possess strong leadership skills.
+I am highly detail-oriented and proficient in several programming languages.

 ## Skills